-- define, monitor and communicate to its Stakeholders specific goals for the continuous improvement of occupational health and safety and environmental performance associated with its processes, products and services throughout their life cycle; - monitor the environmental impacts of its suppliers by requesting them to adopt the same management model along the supply chain; - support customers and end-consumers in understanding the environmental impacts of its products, informing them of the safest use and disposal methods, facilitating recycling or reuse wherever possible; - empower, train and motivate its employees on how to work in a safe and environmentallyfriendly manner, involving all levels of the organisation in a continuous training and information programme, designed to promote a culture of occupational health and safety and respect for the environment, as well as to ensure that the company's responsibilities and procedures in these areas are appropriately updated, communicated and understood; - collaborate actively at a national and international level with institutional, academic, nongovernmental, industry bodies concerned with the regulation, study and sustainable management of environmental issues; - require, through contractual clauses and the Pirelli Suppliers' Code of Conduct, that its suppliers implement a management model at their sites and along their supply chain with regard to occupational health and safety, care of the environment, protection of biodiversity and ecosystems, prevention of deforestation, conservation and responsible use of natural resources, in accordance with international standards and the laws and regulations of the countries where they operate.
+- develop and implement emergency management programmes designed to prevent harm to the environment in the event of accidents; - define, monitor and communicate to its Stakeholders specific goals for the continuous improvement of occupational health and safety and environmental performance associated with its processes, products and services throughout their life cycle; - monitor the environmental impacts of its suppliers by requesting them to adopt the same management model along the supply chain; - support customers and end-consumers in understanding the environmental impacts of its products, informing them of the safest use and disposal methods, facilitating recycling or reuse wherever possible; - empower, train and motivate its employees on how to work in a safe and environmentally-friendly manner, involving all levels of the organisation in a continuous training and information programme, designed to promote a culture of occupational health and safety and respect for the environment, as well as to ensure that the company's responsibilities and procedures in these areas are appropriately updated, communicated and understood; - collaborate actively at a national and international level with institutional, academic, nongovernmental, industry bodies concerned with the regulation, study and sustainable management of environmental issues; - require, through contractual clauses and the Pirelli Suppliers' Code of Conduct, that its suppliers implement a management model at their sites and along their supply chain with regard to occupational health and safety, care of the environment, protection of biodiversity and ecosystems, prevention of deforestation, conservation and responsible use of natural resources, in accordance with international standards and the laws and regulations of the countries where they operate.

 For further details, please refer to the section "Our Suppliers", which also dedicates an in-depth report to the issue of sustainable management of Natural Rubber.
 Pirelli has implemented integrated, structured, dynamic management systems focused on continuous improvement, based on best practices and relevant recognised international standards.

-In terms of Governance, the Board of Directors of Pirelli & C. S.p.A., supported in its activities by the Control, Risks, Sustainability and Corporate Governance Committee, approves the environmental management objectives and targets integrated in the Industrial Plan, which include, for example, those pertaining to climate change, decarbonisation of the value chain, reduction of product and process environmental impacts, and biodiversity.
-In turn, Pirelli's Top Management, supported by the Health, Safety and Environment department as well as other departments variously involved (by way of non-limiting example R&D, Sustainability, Purchasing, Quality, Manufacturing, Enterprise Risk Management functions) has a strategic role in the full implementation of Pirelli's Environmental Management Model and related strategic goals, ensuring the involvement of all personnel and of those who collaborate with Pirelli, so that they express behaviour coherent with the values contained therein.
+In terms of Governance, the Board of Directors of Pirelli & C. S.p.A., supported in its activities by the Board Sustainability Committee, approves the sustainable environmental management strategy and targets integrated within the Industrial Plan, which include, for example, those pertaining to climate change, decarbonisation of the value chain, reduction of product and process environmental impacts, and biodiversity.

+In turn, Pirelli's Top Management, supported by the Health, Safety and Environment function as well as other functions variously involved (by way of non-limiting example the R&D, Sustainability, Purchasing, Quality, Manufacturing, Enterprise Risk Management functions) has a strategic role in the full implementation of Pirelli's Environmental Management Model and related strategic goals, ensuring the involvement of all personnel and of those who collaborate with Pirelli, so that they express behaviour coherent with the values contained therein.